Back to Resource Hub

 Presentation vs Communication

 PowerPoint is Presenting.
 It is not Communicating.
 PowerPoint presenters basically say, 'I have the knowledge and I’m prepared to share a little of it with you’.
 Have you seen how clever my animations are?
 Whiteboards are Communication.
 The body language is different.
 It’s open to ideas, thoughts and creativity.
 It’s easy for anyone in the meeting to jump up, grab a marker and say, ‘what about this!’.
-When you’re writing on a whiteboard, you are physically moving.
+When you’re writing on a whiteboard for office spaces, you are physically moving.
 The human brain is programmed to pay attention to movement.
 Every time you draw, you bring the audience’s focus back to the whiteboard and the topic at hand.

 complicated_bill2